folio-org/okapi/doc/guide.md

 same interface.
 The consequence, however, is that the user of the interface must choose which module to call by specifying HTTP header `X-Okapi-Module-Id`.
-Okapi offers a facility which returns list of modules that implement a given interface for a tenant
+Okapi offers a facility which returns list of modules that provide a given interface for a tenant
-( `_/proxy/tenants/{tenant}/interfaces/{interface}` ).
+( `_/proxy/tenants/{tenant}/modules?provide={interface}` ).
 Normally the
 tenant will be the same as the "current" tenant (header `X-Okapi-Tenant`).

 Let's go through this by an example.
 We'll define two modules that